 Backups save time.

 Data loss takes time to fix.
-This can be as simple as having to rewrite an email when your computer crashes or as serious as having to rebuild an entire database.
+This can be as simple as having to rewrite an email when your computer crashes.
+On the other hand, it could be as serious as having to rebuild an entire database.
 When time is spent recovering data that you’ve lost due to not backing it up, less time is being used for the core of your business.

 In an extreme case, some businesses may have to rebuild everything – which can devastate a business entirely.

 It’s really simple – your business can avoid a huge data disaster by just setting up a backup plan.
 These five reasons highlight how data loss can destroy a business just by not having an extra copy.
-It may feel unnecessary to do now, but you will be glad if your business suffers a loss – whether it’s small or large.
+It may feel unnecessary to do now, but you will be glad if your business suffers a loss.

-If you’d like to discuss more about backing up your data, feel free to contact us where we will take a realistic view of your business and provide you with solutions.
+If you’d like to discuss more about backing up your data, feel free to contact us in our Cambridge, London or Peterborough offices where we will take a realistic view of your business and provide you with solutions.